Robust Data-Driven Moving Horizon Estimation for Linear Discrete-Time Systems: PRELIMINARIES SETUP

 where $\overline{x}_{[0,L-1]}$ is the state trajectory of system (\ref{system}) corresponding to $\overline{u}_{[0,L-1]}$, $\overline{y}_{[0,L-1]}$ of (\ref{Willems_Lemma}) and $x_{[0,N-1]}$ the state trajectory corresponding to $u_{[0,N-1]}$, $y_{[0,N-1]}$. \end{remark}

 Throughout this paper, we consider an offline phase and an online phase.
-In the offline phase, we collect input, output and state trajectories of the considered system so that an implicit system representation according to the fundamental lemma can be established.
-In Section \ref{sec:RGES_nom}, we assume that the offline input, output, and state measurements are noise-free.
-In contrast, in Section \ref{sec:pRGES_state_output}, we relax the setting by allowing the offline output and state measurements to be corrupted by some bounded noise.
-In the online phase, the states are no longer measurable and need to be estimated from input and output measurements, where the outputs are corrupted by some non-vanishing measurement noise $v$.
-Therefore, the system dynamics considered in the online phase are
+In the offline phase, we collect (noise-free) input, (noisy) output and (noisy) state trajectories of length $N$ from the considered system so that an implicit system representation according to the fundamental lemma can be established.
+That is, we measure the noisy a priori state (denoted by $\tilde{x}^d$) and output (denoted by $\tilde{y}^d$) data